GARNISHEE ORDER

 - Garnishee Order applies only to those accounts of Judgement Debtor which have credit balance.

-- The relationship between bank and judgement debtor is of debtor and creditor.
-Bank is the debtor of Judgement Debtor who is a creditor of the bank.
+- The relationship between the bank and judgment debtor is of debtor and creditor.
+Bank is the debtor of the judgment debtor who is a creditor of the bank.

-- Garnishee Order does not apply to money deposited subsequent to receipt of Garnishee Order.
+- Garnishee Order does not apply to money deposited after receipt of Garnishee Order.
 It also does not apply to cheques sent for collection but yet to be realized.
-But if credit was allowed in the account before realization with power to withdraw to customer, Garnishee order will be applicable on this amount.
+But if credit was allowed in the account before realization with the power to withdraw to the customer, Garnishee’s order will be applicable on this amount.

-- Garnishee Order does not apply to unutilized portion of overdraft or cash credit account of the borrower as no debt is due to judgement debtor.
-For example, if limit is Rs 4 crore and outstanding is debit Rs 3 crore, Garnishee order is not applicable on the balance Rs 1 crore.
+- Garnishee Order does not apply to an unutilized portion of the overdraft or cash credit account of the borrower as no debt is due to the judgment debtor.
+For example, if the limit is Rs 4 crore and the outstanding is debited Rs 3 crore, the garnishee order is not applicable on the balance Rs 1 crore.

-- Bank can exercise right of set off before applying Garnishee Order.
+- A bank can exercise the right of set-off before applying for the Garnishee Order.

-- Garnishee Order is applicable only if both debts are in same right and same capacity.
+- Garnishee Order is applicable only if both debts are in the same right and same capacity.

-- If amount is not specified in the order, then it will be applicable on the entire balance in the account.
-However, if it is for specific amount, the cheques can be paid from the balance available after setting aside the amount as mentioned in the Garnishee Order.
+- If an amount is not specified in the order, then it will be applicable to the entire balance in the account.
+However, if it is for a specific amount, the cheques can be paid from the balance available after setting aside the amount as mentioned in the Garnishee Order.

-- Not applicable on fixed deposits taken as security for some loan.
+- Not applicable on fixed deposits taken as security for some loans.

-- If loan given against fixed deposits, applicable on the amount after adjusting the loan.
+- If the loan is given against fixed deposits, applicable on the amount after adjusting the loan.

 Where neither the garnishee makes the payment into the court, as ordered, nor appears and shows any cause in answer to the notice, the court may order the garnishee to comply with such notice as if such order were a decree against him.
 The costs of the garnishee proceedings are at the discretion of the court.
 Orders passed in garnishee proceedings are appealable as Decrees.